dhay3/archiVe/Docs/OS/Linux/distro/manjaro/sogoupinyin.md

    export XMODIFIERS=@im=fcitx
    ```

-3. Ff not work Use `fcitx-diagnose`
+3. If not work use `fcitx-diagnose` to debug

 ## Jetbrain